“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 “I will be blunt then.
 I propose we launch an operation to infiltrate the Empire.
-Then we will make contact with dissident forces in the eastern end of the Nectaris and Imbrium Oceans.”
+Our goal will be to make contact with dissident forces and attempt to organize them into a broad revolutionary front as the Empire fragments.”

 At Nagavanshi’s behest, the diagrams of the buoys and radio-flares disappeared.